ohad12/MemoGlobalTest/README.md

-# Readme File - Memo Global Text
+# Readme File - Memo Global Test

 This readme file provides instructions on how to initialize the database for a .NET web application using Entity Framework Core (EF Core) and the update database command.